 “Meet people from other cultures so you understand that the world doesn’t swirl around you” – Christian Louboutin

-Over the past 40,000 years, as the rate of evolution has accelerated, we’ve seen the enormous impact the environment has had on the development of genetically-based characteristics within a population.
+Over the past 40,000 years, as the rate of evolution accelerated, the environment has had an enormous impact on the development of genetically-based characteristics within a population.
 DNA studies have proven that genetic traits adapt to new eco-systems, which has led to the immense diversity that we see today in people’s eyes and face color, body shape and facial features.

 Our cultural affiliation is not only determined by our national origin but also by our race, gender, economic status, hobbies, profession and spiritual beliefs.
 With the rapid growth of modern technology and transportation over the past century or so, cultural identities have become increasingly complex, varied and multilayered.
 Being able to tune into those wide-ranging nuances is now an essential skill.